EXPLAINER: Employers have legal right to mandate COVID shots

 The Department of Veterans Affairs on Monday became the first major federal agency to require health care workers to get COVID-19 vaccine.
 Also on Monday, the state of California said it will require millions of health care workers and state employees to show proof of a COVID-19 vaccination or get tested weekly.
 And New York City will require all of its municipal workers — including teachers and police officers — to get coronavirus vaccines by mid-September or face weekly testing.

-Raising expectations, Biden said Tuesday that a vaccine requirement for all federal workers is “under consideration right now.”
-He promised to lay out next steps for his administration’s stalled vaccination campaign later this week.

-“The more we learn about this virus and the delta variation, the more we have to be worried and concerned,” the president said, adding that if another 100 million Americans were vaccinated “we’d be in a very different world.”
+White House press secretary Jen Psaki says the Biden administration is holding the door open to mandates for other federal workers.
+“We will continue to look at what steps we need to take for our workforce,” she said Tuesday.

-The push for vaccines has been piecemeal in the corporate world.
+In the corporate world, the push for vaccines has been more piecemeal.
 Delta and United airlines are requiring new employees to show proof of vaccination.
 Goldman Sachs is requiring its employees to disclose their vaccination status, but is not requiring staffers to be vaccinated.

 Michelle S. Strowhiro, an employment adviser and lawyer at McDermott Will & Emery, said there are costs for employers requiring vaccines.
 There’s the administrative burden of tracking compliance and managing exemption requests.
 Claims of discrimination could also arise.